Expatriation

 2) Expatriation and Pension Payments from US Sources

 Most such payments are distributions from a “qualified” retirement plan.
 The term “qualified” refers to the Employment Retirement Income Security Act of 1974 (ERISA).
-ERISA-qualified plans include 401(k) plans and most state and federal pension plans.
+ERISA-qualified plans include solo 401(k) plans and most state and federal pension plans.

 The general rule for pension payments to non-US citizens living outside the US is that they’re subject to a 30% withholding tax.
 With one exception, if you live in a country with a tax treaty with the US, that withholding tax may be reduced or eliminated.